 All of this means that IKEv2 works on publicly tested and widely accepted standards of cryptographic security.

 Why are IKEv2 and IPsec always together?

-IKEv2 was joined to IPSec by a joint effort between Microsoft and Cisco.
+IKEv2 was welded to IPSec by a joint effort between Microsoft and Cisco.
 The merging of IKEv2 and IPsec is one of the secrets of its speed.

 IKEv2 runs in the user space, which grants it access to data storage.
 It allows it to easily retrieve any configuration data required for a security association.

 On the other hand, IPsec runs in the kernel, the deep layer of the computer systems that controls everything.
 It allows it to process data at much greater speeds.